 - Western civilization - Christianity = Rome

-- Tolerance was the supreme virtue (Ditto for present day)
+similarities of the ancient Romans and our culture:- Tolerance was the supreme virtue (Ditto for present day)

 - Oversexed society - anti-natal sexuality.
 Decadent sexual activity without procreating.
 (Ditto for present day)